aman-senpai/Classic-Snake-Game/readme.md

 Language: Python

 This game uses turtle module for GUI.
+Game scores are stored in a data.txt file.

 ## Imports:
 ```python